Yousef Abbasi, a senior, has a great job lined up at Cisco.

 Would you recommend NJIT to a high school student?

 Going to NJIT is a decision I would make again in a heartbeat knowing what I know now about universities and the way the job market has changed.
 NJIT offers you the opportunity to find a field you love and dive right in without feeling pigeon-holed.
 Opportunities for electives are huge, and you can always find classes to take outside your major to broaden your horizons.
 NJIT bears the name of a solid university for a lot of fields of study, not just engineering.
 In the last four years even the campus has undergone a type of social renaissance with the completion of the Warren Street Village and associated housing, and it looks like it is only bound to improve every day.

-You have a fiancée and a great job line up: You happy?
+You have a great job lined up: You happy?

 I feel like I got to check all the boxes on life, man, I couldn't be happier.
 I found out about my job offer the morning I headed to Miami Beach for a winter vacation.
 I'm looking forward to living in N.C. for two years.
 The field I'm going into is a field I love and the broad strokes I learned at NJIT let me stretch my understanding.
 What I learned at NJIT is, in the end, allowing me to do what I really love to do.

 By Robert Florida